biuh-dt/courses/Database/README.md

 - Efficiency of SQL queries, index structure
 - Authorization concepts

-## Final Grade Assignment
+## Final Grade Scales
-Final Grade Assignment
+Final Grade Assignment total possible points = 1000
-Total Possible Points = 1000
+- A (90%)     900-1000 points
-A (90%)     900-1000 points
+- B (80%)     800-899 points
-B (80%)     800-899 points
+- C (70%)     700-799 points
-C (70%)     700-799 points
+- D (60%)     600-699 points
-D (60%)     600-699 points
+- F	    	 0-599 points
-F	    	 0-599 points
+## Grade Allocations
-Assignments 850 points
+- Assignments 850 points
-Final database design presentation 100 points
+- Final database design presentation 100 points
-Class participation 50 points
+- Class participation 50 points

-Only on-time assignments are eligible for revision.
-Revise from the graded file rather than from a new one, so comments left in the graded file can be seen, or no credit for revision.
+**Only on-time assignments are eligible for revision.
+Revise from the graded file rather than from a new one, so comments left in the graded file can be seen, or no credit for revision.**\